alex2603jeba/Data-Analysis-Dashboard-/README.md

-# Data-Analysis-Dashboard-
-I developed a comprehensive project in Excel, creating multiple dashboard and tables to analyze the data.
-This process involved several stages,Including data preprocessing, data cleaning, and data visualization.
+# Super-market-sales-Data-Analysis(Interactive Dashboard creation using MS Excel)
+## Project Objective
+The primary objective of this project is to perform exploratory data analysis (EDA) and sales performance tracking for a supermarket chain operating across multiple locations.
+By aggregating transactional data, the project aims to uncover patterns in customer behaviour, product line popularity, profitability, and payment preferences to optimize inventory and marketing strategies.